inoxio/spring-cloudwatch-metrics/README.md

 A java-spring library to push metrics to cloudwatch

-Not yet production ready, because it has some dependency to a `clusterName` you probably don't have!
 If you have any questions please open an issue ticket!

 ## Usage